libsm64/libsm64-blender/README.md

 Practically, this means if you're making levels with Fast64 in Blender, you can use this add-on to drop a controller-playable Mario into your scene to run around and test your terrain layout.

 **Warning:** This plugin hasn't been battle-tested for very long, save often and use at your own risk!
+If you find a way to crash it, please post an issue or otherwise let me know!

 ![Example map](https://github.com/libsm64/libsm64-blender/raw/master/docs/example.gif)
 ###### Example map by Agent X